 Retain existing coterminous SOI.

-CSA R-7 encompasses the bounds of CSA M-30 with the exception of approximately seven acres adjacent to the Town of Danville.
-Further discussion with the County and the Town of Danville is needed to address any potential service duplication and boundary issues.
+CSA R-7 encompasses the bounds of CSA M-30.
+Further discussion with the County is needed to address any potential service duplication and boundary issues.
 Previously the LAFCO Commission directed LAFCO staff to work with County and Town of Danville staff to combine R-7 and M-30 to address service overlap.
+However, each CSA was formed based on unique objectives, with CSA M-30 providing services beyond those provided by CSA R-7.
+The Alamo MAC is opposed to a governance option that would reduce the territory of CSA R-7 to exclude the area of overlap with CSA M-30.
 Consolidation of GVPRD and CSA R-7 could enhance the operation and maintenance of the Green Valley pool; however, in 2010, County Public Works was opposed to the option, noting that there are inadequate financial resources to cover costs for maintenance and capital improvements to the pool.
 Also, members of the Alamo community, the Alamo MAC and District III County Supervisor expressed opposition to such a consolidation.